Frequently Asked Questions on Family Law

 How Much Does A Divorce Cost?

 The costs associated with a divorce can vary widely from case to case, and will depend on many factors.
 For highly contentious divorces that involve children and property, the costs can be tens of thousands of dollars.
-For less complicated situations, it can cost significantly less.
-If you have a simple case, you may qualify for our flat-fee services.
-These services include all the paperwork and documentation involved in a non-disputed divorce.
 Call today to ask us about pricing and availability!

 How Long Does A Divorce Take?